Hornbill-Docs/esp-config/esp-config/automation/intelligent-capture-designer.md

 ## Before you begin

 * Be familiar with using [Configuration](/esp-config/getting-started/using-configuration).
-* You will need either the Admin or the Progressive Capture Manager [system role](/esp-config/organizational-data/roles#system-roles) to access the designer in Configuration.
+* You will need either the Admin or the Intelligent Capture Manager [system role](/esp-config/organizational-data/roles#system-roles) to access the designer in Configuration.

 ## Nodes